 7 days before: watch the forecast.
 If rain is likely, plan to shed the herd indoors the night before shearing day.
 Wet fleece is unprocessable, makes the animal dangerously slippery on the mat, and develops mould inside storage bags within hours.

 1 to 2 months before: administer annual vaccinations (CD&T or your regional equivalent).
 Do this in advance, not on shearing day.
 The cortisol spike from restraint is immunosuppressive - vaccinating the same day blunts the antibody response.
 Take baseline body condition scores at the same visit; the dense fleece masks both emaciation and obesity until the animal is naked.
+This pre-shearing visit is a natural checkpoint to fold into the wider husbandry routine.

 24 hours before: clean paddock, dry barn.
 Remove free-choice hay 12 hours before the appointment.
 A full rumen pressing against the diaphragm during lateral restraint causes acute respiratory distress and panic.
 Water restriction varies by shearer - ask.
 Most restrict water for 12 hours; none restrict longer.